riyaadazad/multi-genre-project/_posts/2018-12-17-smarter-planet.md

 ![IBM Watson Advertisement](https://static1.squarespace.com/static/5374da9ce4b0aefc671b4754/55625148e4b0b17b14636b32/5562514ae4b0ebbd3eaa21a7/1432506698807/All_Vertical_SmarterPlanet_Layouts9.jpg?format=2500w)

-# How the Visual *Smarter Plant* Relates to My Topic
+# How the Visual *Smarter Planet* Relates to My Topic

 [This print advertisement](https://static1.squarespace.com/static/5374da9ce4b0aefc671b4754/55625148e4b0b17b14636b32/5562514ae4b0ebbd3eaa21a7/1432506698807/All_Vertical_SmarterPlanet_Layouts9.jpg?format=2500w) for Watson by International Business Machines Corporation relates to my topic that artificial intelligence can be human because it can work with other scientists to develop cures for diseases.
-In this scenario, the artificial intelligence is replacing what would be a stereotypical human, which means that if it can replace a human, it probably can be considered human.
+In this scenario, the artificial intelligence is replacing what would be a stereotypical human, which means that if it can replace a human, it can be considered human.
 The advertisement asks viewers: “Can your doctor know everything known to medicine?
 IBM Watson is helping doctors design better treatments.
 Let’s Build a Smarter Planet.”

 # How Viewing *Smarter Planet* Helped Me Understand My Topic Better